HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 Spring is a time when flowers bloom and trees begin to grow and reproduce.
 The days grow longer and the temperature in most areas becomes more temperate.
 You can also contemplate the melting of ice and thawing of the ground.
 It's the time of year when everything in nature is changing and promising new life and new hope.
 After the long, dark, winter months, spring is literally a breath of fresh air.
 And as the days get longer, the nights get shorter, and it starts to feel warmer, nature responds in a big way.
 It is a time of rebirth and renewal.

-Spring ushers in the seasonal celebrations of such holidays as Vernal Equinox, St. Patrick's Day, Easter, Passover, Holi, Mardi Gras, Cinqo de Mayo, May Day, the Festival of Flora, and Ostara.
+Spring ushers in the seasonal celebrations of such holidays as Vernal Equinox, St Patrick's Day, Easter, Passover, Holi, Mardi Gras, Cinqo de Mayo, Purim, May Day, the Festival of Flora, and Ostara.
 This is the season of tulip festivals and cherry blossom festivals.
 It's the time for spring breaks, spring festivals, spring flings, and spring galas.
 It is the time to dance around the May pole and ceremoniously twist ribbons of colorful cloth.
 It's time to decorate eggs and fill your Easter basket with goodies.
 It's time to don your Easter bonnet and do the bunny hop.

 Let's Sing a Gay Little Spring Song